 Patients are finally beginning to file back into their doctors’ offices, and that includes the dentist.
 “Expect to see extra measures, from extra air filters, more personal protective gear, to patient temperature checks to keep everyone safe,” says New York cosmetic dentist Husam Almunajed, DDS.

-If you can’t make it into your dentist’s office, or just need a bit more time to feel comfortable getting back into the chair, here are seven dentist-approved practices to keep up the health—and appearance—of your smile at home.
+If you can’t make it into your dentist’s office, or just need a bit more time to feel comfortable getting back into the chair, here are eight dentist-approved practices to keep up the health—and appearance—of your smile at home.

 Stick to the Basics